ocnuhl/krbproxy/README.md

 Krbproxy can also be used as an HTTP proxy server with PAC support, even if it's not running in a corporate network that requires Kerberos.

-Currently Krbproxy only supports Linux.
-I have tested on Debian 11 and Ubuntu 20.04.
-It may also work on other distributions.
+Currently Krbproxy supports Linux and macOS.

 ## Installation

-Install runtime dependencies.
-For Debian or Ubuntu, simply run:

-`sudo apt install libgssapi-krb5-2 libpacparser1`

-Then download the latest binary from release page.

-It can also be compiled from source.
-The build dependencies are `cmake g++ make libpacparser-dev libkrb5-dev libboost-dev`.

-This project uses C++20 coroutine feature, so `g++-10` or a higher version is required to compile.
+Download from release page, or compile from source.

 ## Usage